fukamachi/trivial-glob/README.md

 **Arguments:**
 - `pathname-or-pattern` - A pathname designator or glob pattern string
 - `follow-symlinks` - If true, follow symbolic links during traversal (default: `nil`)
+- `exclude` - Pattern or list of patterns to exclude from results.
+Patterns without `/` match against filename only, while patterns with `/` match against the full pathname.
+Use `*/` to match at any directory depth.

 **Returns:** List of pathnames